 Butch Trucks, drummer and co-founder of the classic rock group Allman Brothers Band, died on Tuesday.
 He suffered a gunshot wound to the head in his waterfront condo in West Palm Beach, Florida.

+The details of the situation sound grisly.
 Trucks shot himself in front of his wife of 25 years, according to the Daily Mail.
-Police in West Palm Beach and the group have tried to keep the suicide hidden.
+Police in West Palm Beach and the group have apparently tried to keep the suicide hidden.

 Official transcripts show a frantic call made by Trucks’ wife, Melinda, at around 6:00 p.m.
 Although unidentified, the transcript describes the woman as “hysterical.”
 Using Trucks’ real name, Claude, Melinda reportedly told the dispatcher that her “husband just shot himself” with a pistol.
 The dispatcher noted that she witnessed Trucks pulling the trigger.